 In December, publisher Clio organized a number of promotional events in Serbia for the book “Vidovnjaci”, about visionary thoughts on the future of Europe during and after the First World War.
 There was a book presentation in the beautiful bookstore Bulevar Books in Novi Sad and one in Kosmos (Bulevar) in Belgrade.

 Every time I am in Serbia or when I learn about her work, I am impressed by the intellectual greatness and energy of Professor Jelica Novakovic (below on the picture), who was the coordinator of the Serbian/Croatian team of translators .
 We met in Belgrade and talked about Dutch and Serbian literature, and the cultural transfer and exchange.

 I am grateful for Clio Publishers, Zoran Hamovic and his team.
 Their organizational professionalism, and their love for books is heartwarming.

 It was a quite an experience to be a guest in the studio of Kulturni Dnevnik (RTS) and discuss European pre-war visions, and the legacy of Dimitrije Mitrinovic in London.

 I had a good conversation with Vladimir Natkovic from Danas about the danger of seers and the messages, back in the 1990s and now.
 Unfortunately, there is a mistake in the text that could very well be a result of some mutual misunderstanding.
-It wasn’t Johan Huizinga but his contemporary Jan Romein who coined the term “minor religions” (Johan Huizinga, is, as I noticed, much better known in Serbia than in the Netherlands).
+It wasn’t Johan Huizinga but his contemporary Jan Romein who coined the term “minor religions” (Johan Huizinga is, as I came to realize, much better known in Serbia than in the Netherlands).
 Additionally, I talked about the Catholicism of Frederik van Eeden, not the presumed Catholicism of Dimitrije Mitrinovic.

 With Vesna Lapcevic from Sputnik I talked about European and cosmopolitan citizenship.